Sketch-based community detection in evolving networks: Sketch-based Tracking of Evolutionary Processes

 Our algorithm relies on a small representative sketch of the full network.
-The sketch captures important information which can be used to track the processes by which the network evolves.
+The sketch captures important information which can be used to detect network events and track the processes by which the network evolves.
 Meanwhile, the smaller size of the sketch allows these checks to be performed quickly without requiring a complete assessment of the entire network.

-We first describe the sketch in detail, and then describe how this sketch can be used to detect specific events in each of the fundamental processes described in \sref{sec:DynGraphs}.
-For the sake of clarity, we will consider the detection of each process in isolation, and in \sref{sec:alg} present an algorithm which exploits all three techniques to track concurrent processes occurring in the same network.
+The estimates of the communities in snapshot $\snaptime$ are $\ClustSnapSetEst{\snaptime} = \SetDef{\ClustSnapEst{\clusteg}{\snaptime}}{\clusteg \in \intsupto{\NumClustSnapEst{\snaptime}}}$, where $\NumClustSnapEst{\snaptime}$ is the estimated number of communities at time $\snaptime$.
+We first describe the sketch, and then describe how this sketch can be used to detect specific events.